-Maximum number of swimmers on course at a time: 200
+Maximum number of swimmers on course at a time: 180 (USMS max)

 If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
-No entries taken on race day
+Safety Plan in place accommodates max participants.
+(1:10)

 How will you deploy the safety staff and crafts distributed to supervise this event to ensure swift recognition, rescue, and treatment of any swimmer?
-The crafts will be in designated locations based on how the pack of swimmers spreads out...one towards the front, one towards the middle and one towards the back.
-Boats will be roaming the course and handling the first response if a safety kayaker indicates needing help.
+The crafts will be in a designated zone location (6-9 zones) based on how the pack of swimmers spreads out.
+There are 6-9 zones along the triangular courses.
+Lifeguards (on paddle boards) will be stationed at each buoy on the inside of the course.
+1-2 Boat(s) will be roaming the course and handling the first response if a safety kayaker indicates needing help.
 If more help is needed, a boat will come to the swimmer and have them come onboard or help secure the scene for further medical assistance.
+3 exit routes planned.
+Gator on land to meet at shoreline with additional help as 911 would be called upon if initiated/ meritted.

 How will you deploy the safety staff to maximize rapid response to a troubled swimmer?
-Safety kayakers will be onsite first to help the swimmer.
+Lifeguards & Safety kayakers will be onsite first to help the swimmer.
 We'll have a sweep kayaker behind the last swimmer on the course making sure no swimmer is missed along the course.
 If needed, a safety powerboat will provide assistance and transport the swimmer to the finish area if needed.
 Safety kayakers will be distributed throughout the course in zones watching swimmers come their zones.